-1. Attach the TS4 to the top portion of the solar module frame with the cable glands facing down.
-The TS4 and its cables, cable glands (where the cable enters the TS4), and connectors must not touch the roof surface.
+Slide the TS4 spring clips onto the solar module frame.
+If using a frameless module, remove TS4 spring clips and bolt the TS4 directly to the PV rail with M8 bolts.
+Torque to 10.2 Nm.

-• If frame thickness is ≤35 mm (1.4 in.), install the TS4 with the label facing the solar module.
+- 2. The TS4 and its cables, cable glands (where cables enter the TS4), and connectors must not touch the roof surface.
+Avoid facing cable glands upward. - If the TS4 is less than 12.7 mm (.5 in.) from the solar module glass, flip the TS4 so that the label faces the module.

-- For adequate ventilation, no portion of the TS4 may be ≤12.7 mm (.5 in.) from the solar module substrate. - Check solar module instructions for restrictions on mounting devices under the module. - 2.
+- Check solar module instructions for restrictions on mounting devices under the module. - 3.
 Connect the shorter TS4 input leads to the solar module.

-You must connect the shorter TS4 input leads to the solar modules before connecting to neighboring TS4s.
+You must connect the shorter TS4 input leads to the solar module before connecting longer output leads to neighboring TS4s.
 Failure to do so can damage the TS4 units.

-3. Connect the longer set of TS4 output cables to the neighboring TS4 to create a string.
+4. Connect the longer set of TS4 output cables to the neighboring TS4s to create a string.